 Continuing Education Hours

-The Conference Registration Package includes two days attendance, Continuing Education Credits, two full breakfasts, two full plated lunches, four keynote speakers, and a choice between eight workshops over two days.
-A full list of CE Units will be released in June.
+The Western Canada and Toronto Conference Registration Package includes two days attendance, Continuing Education Credits, a full list of CE Units will be released in June.